nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 #### ReadAttributeRequestItem

 If you want to query an Identity's Attributes this is done with the [ReadAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#readattributerequestitem).
 To query Attributes which are not known to the Sender, an Identity uses the ReadAttributeRequestItem.
-All details on how to use the ReadAttributeRequestItem and examples of use cases for it can be found in the [Read Attribute from peer]({% link _docs_integrate/read-attributes-from-peer.md %}) guide.
+All details on how to use the ReadAttributeRequestItem and examples of use cases for it can be found in the [Read Attributes from peer]({% link _docs_integrate/read-attributes-from-peer.md %}) guide.

 Depending on whether the ReadAttributeRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it: